MontyWilliams/meme_generator/README.md

 # Sass notes
 A few tidbits I noted during this proj
+### Css
+margin up right down left
+## importing syle sheets
+had issues with importing still sheets, for some reason when I import the nav sheet into the main style sheet I loose control over it
 ## Mixins
 theses are like functions and add to the power of varibles here I create a mixin for the backround of the header in a file called _utilities